×

 ✅ Video triage

-While the resident is waiting, we offer video triage call.
+While the resident is waiting, we offer a video triage call.
 This enables us to gain more information about the problem so we can solve it first time.
-We may also be able to help the resident solve the issue themself.
+We may also be able to help the resident solve the issue themselves.

 ✅ Access to property data